onefinestay/pylytics/docs/getting-started/running-scripts.rst

 build
 *****
-This will make sure that the relevant tables have been created for the facts specified.
+This will make sure that the relevant tables have been created for the facts specified, by executing the corresponding .sql files.

 update